khuonghoanghuy/JS-Engine/README.md

 JS Engine have some secret you can find them in the game!

-`I like to commit so there will have alot nonsense commit was added :)`
+`I like to commit so there will have alot nonsense commit was added :)` `Also, i dont know why but only week 6 song can load more faster than other, so that slow load in other week or week 6 im cant find the sloved!`